wilmixjemin8/SRGX/README.md

-CHWEB  for  cloud  computing  and  cloud  OS  design
+CHWEB  for  Remote  webapplication and  OS  design

-and  inventing  new  cloud  based  JAS  technologies..
+and  inventing  new  remote   based  JAS P.L..